Tuesday, September 3, 2024

 I know that #blacklivesmatter and I feel like I'm not pulling my weight and I'm sorry

 I understand ‪#blacklivesmatter‬ as much as I think anyone with the amount of privilege someone like me has.
 I really understand it and have never questioned its validity, importance, and, unfortunately, its necessity.
 That said, I can't watch this stuff.
 Videos in my feed.
 Articles.
 It makes me literally feel sick to my stomach.
 I made the mistake of watching the execution of Nicholas Berg (the contractor who was killed on video shortly after 9/11 - I can't even bring myself to say or write the word that describes the manner in which he was killed).
 That was stupid of me.
 I had no idea how horrific it would be.
 I thought it would be horrific but it was qualitatively and exponentially more horrific than I could've ever imagined.
 I had nightmares and flashbacks for quite some time.
 Then I accidentally watched the video of the young man who was killed a year or two ago.
 I can't remember his name but he was the 2nd man in Ferguson.
 I tried googling just now to try and find his name and there were so many video links, so many articles, SO MANY NAMES, that I had to give up.
 I didn't want to click on any of them.
 I accidentally saw that video thinking it was an amateur documentary.
 I continued to think/hope that until the moment the gunfire started.
 That was also horrific.
 Watching anyone take anyone else's life feels so unnatural to me, like cannibalism and incest.
-I screamed so long and hard, a blood-curdling scream that made Erik come running in from the garage to see what was the matter.
+I screamed so long and hard, a blood-curdling scream that made my husband come running in from the garage to see what was the matter.
 I sobbed hard, to the point that I couldn't talk, for five minutes?
 Ten minutes?
 I don't know.
 What I do know is that I can't handle this hate, what these killings represent, knowing it is just the tip of the conscious or unconscious iceberg.
 I have the similar feeling about Trump supporters, knowing that he has significant support, knowing they are walking among us, not knowing who they are, but knowing what they stand for.
 I can't imagine living my life with this kind of fear and distrust.
 The closest I get to it is the feeling of being a woman in an unsafe situation but, at least for me, those occur so much less frequently as I've gotten older.
 In fact, I almost never even felt that while I was working in prison.
 Ha.
 Talk about privilege.
 In hindsight, that was so silly, the inappropriate confidence I had.
 The fear only ever broke through when I had to walk across one small section of the yard which was out of sight of the gun tower.
 Every time I did that (several times a day), I would look over my shoulder, take a deep breath, and book it until I got out of the blind spot.
 I can't begin to imagine feeling that every day.
 I really can't imagine letting my kids out of my sight knowing that they do or, even worse SHOULD feel that every day.

 Anyway, I just can't see this anymore.
 I do what I can in my own little world.
 I am vocal (duh), or at least I try to be.
 I feel like that's the best I can offer.
 But this trauma...
 I can't do it.
 I feel like I'm shirking my responsibility in the situation because so many people live it and I only have to see it but...
 I can't do it.
 This is all just so heartbreaking. :-(